Get Started Here

 The Sprout and I-Corps programs (for bench research) and Spark program (for non-bench research) are seed funding opportunities designed to "step-up" selected Brandeis technologies and make them more attractive for licensing and commercial development.
 If you are a Brandeis scientist, fellow, student, or faculty, we provide financial help to prove the commercial worth of your ideas.
 Grants of up to $50,000 are available via Sprout and I-Corps, and grants of several thousand dollars are available through Spark.
 Applications are made available on this page, and the Brandeis Innovation homepage, when judging is open.

-Brandeis University is one of only 4 NSF Innovation Corps sites in Massachusetts.
+Brandeis University is one of only 10 NSF Innovation Corps sites in New England.
 Through this program, we provide funding to accelerate the commercialization of promising research.